notazarias/notazarias/README.md

 ## Hi there 👋

+My name is Azarias Ashenafi, and I'm a freshman at the University of California Santa Cruz, UCSC.

-- 🔭 I’m currently working on CSE 12 - Computer Systems and Assembly Language and Lab
+- 🔭 I’m currently learning about CSE 12 - Computer Systems and Assembly Language and Lab
 - 🌱 I’m currently learning: Google Colab
 - 📫 How to reach me: azarias.ash@gmail.com
 - 😄 Pronouns: He/Him